 EDU 221.
 FOUNDATIONS OF EDUCATION.
 This course is essentially an historical study of the role of education in the United States and the U.S. Virgin Islands.
-It is designed to assist the student with a variety of significant education literature and provide an opportunity to examine the basic ideas (philosophical, sociological and psychological) which have tended to give form and purpose to educational thought and practice in the United States and the U.S. Virgin Islands.
-Prerequisite: Sophomore standing.
-(F, SUM I).
+It is designed to assist the student

 EDU 230.
 EDUCATIONAL PSYCHOLOGY.
 An introduction to the ways in which psychological principles and theories of development apply to educational practice.
 The focus will be on the basic processes of development - cognitive, social and personality, moral, emotional, physical, language - from infancy through adolescence with special reference to their relationship to learning and instruction.
 The psychology of learning, motivation and social factors in education will also be considered.
 Prerequisites: Sophomore standing and PSY 120.
 (F, S).
 3 credits